-THE SERIES 2020A BONDS
+THE SERIES 2024A BONDS

-The Series 2020A Bonds will be dated their date of delivery, will bear interest from that date at the rates per annum set forth on the inside cover page hereof, payable semiannually on February 15 and August 15 of each year, commencing August 15, 2020, and will mature on February 15 in the years and in the principal amounts set forth on the inside cover page hereof.
+The Series 2024A Bonds will be dated their date of delivery, will bear interest from that date at the rates per annum set forth on the inside cover page hereof, payable semiannually on February 15 and August 15 of each year, commencing February 15, 2025, and will mature, subject to prior redemption, on February 15 in the years and in the principal amounts set forth on the inside cover page hereof.

-The Series 2020A Bonds will be issuable only in fully registered form in denominations of \$5,000 or any integral multiple thereof.
-Interest on any Series 2020A Bond will be paid to the person in whose name such bond is registered as of the applicable Regular Record Date, which is February 1 for interest due on February 15, and August 1 for interest due on August 15.
-Interest on the Series 2020A Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The Series 2024A Bonds will be issuable only in fully registered form in denominations of \$5,000 or any integral multiple thereof.
+Interest on any Series 2024A Bond will be paid to the person in whose name such bond is registered as of the applicable Regular Record Date, which is February 1 for interest due on February 15, and August 1 for interest due on August 15.
+Interest on the Series 2024A Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months.